lxc-jp/lxd-ja/doc/rest-api.md

     "profiles": ["default"],                                            // List of profiles
     "ephemeral": true,                                                  // Whether to destroy the instance on shutdown "config": {"limits.cpu": "2"},                                      // Config override.
+    "type": "container",                                                // Optional Can be: "virtual-machine", "container" by default it set to "container"
     "devices": {                                                        // Optional list of devices the instance should have "kvm": {
             "path": "/dev/kvm",